yblee85/aws-controltower-client/README.md

 # aws-controltower-client

-aws resource (account, vpc, ec2) manage client using aws javascript sdk
+aws resource (account, vpc, ec2) manage client library using aws javascript sdk aws control tower is a feature you can manage other aws accounts [AWS Control Tower Overview](https://aws.amazon.com/controltower)

-## disclaimer

-It's not an app rather pieces of excutable codes that manage these resources
+This is just a basic resource management library you can provision sub account -> a vpc with one subnet -> an ec2 with public ip

 ## pre-requisite